Traditional Ukrainian Mushroom Soup Recipe

 • Potatoes: Any type of potato blends smoothly into the soup, adding the body and creaminess that makes this soup so satisfying.
 I particularly like to use red potatoes when making this dish.
 They have a naturally silky texture when pureed, which gives the soup an extra velvety finish.

 • Half and half: Half and half gives this soup a creamy, rich finish without the weighed-down feel that comes with the heavy cream more often used in recipes like this, keeping the texture smooth and the mushrooms front and center.
-I also use half and half in my one pot creamy sausage and pepper soup for the very same reason.

 See recipe card below for full information on ingredients and quantities.